Experience

 Experience Pangolin Conservation Up Close

-Mozambique’s First Pangolin Rescue Program: Established in 2018, Mozambique’s first pangolin rescue program has saved over 100 pangolins from illegal trafficking.
+The Pangolin Project at Gorongosa National Park was established with a mission to rescue, rehabilitate, and reintroduce pangolins into their natural habitat.
 Each animal receives expert care and rehabilitation before being released into protected areas.
 Supported by round-the-clock ranger monitoring and satellite tracking, the program plays a vital role in the global conservation of this endangered species.

 Where to do it?

-Fly high over the Timbavati Private Nature Reserve on an aerial helicopter patrol with the conservation team and see what you can spot.
+Fly high over the Timbavati Private Nature Reserve on an aerial patrol with the conservation team and see what you can spot.
+As part of the Fair Trade Tourism–accredited Tanda Tula collection, this experience offers a rare insight into conservation in action.

 Where to do it: